Cat crossed over to her next journey on September 19, 2020. This is her telling of her story…

 I absolutely love to teach, and it is natural to me to perceive each student as their best self.
 This, and my passion for teaching, make each workshop whole and fresh.
 One of my students wrote: “Your generosity of spirit and kind attention to everyone set the stage for all to grow and learn.”
 You will find a list of my upcoming workshops and retreats in the menu to the left.
 And here is an interesting podcast that includes Jan Hamby’s interview with me during one of my island knitting retreats.

-I am the author of one novel and am the artisan publisher of all nine of my knitting books, as well as many single patterns.
-You’ll find links to all of these in the menu to the left.
-In 2005 I created a stream of Visionary Retreats, a profound collaboration of knit designers and fiber artists dedicated to artisan publishing spirited books of unique and enduring value.
+In 2005, I created a stream of Visionary Retreats, a profound collaboration of knit designers and fiber artists dedicated to artisan publishing spirited books of unique and enduring value.
 Dozens of best-sellers have come from Visionary authors, each one offering a unique treasure of resources, techniques, designs, and inspiration to the global community of knitters, spinners, and weavers.